With over 2.307 billion global social media users, it will be foolhardy for any business not to leverage this platform for maximum promotion.

 That said, how can your start-up business maximize your social media campaigns for best results?
 Here are some tricks of the trade:

-Influencers are individuals or groups with a large following, and tapping into them can give your start-up business the leverage it needs to reach your target audience.
-The rationale of influencer marketing is that the recommendations of these trusted personalities can boost both awareness and positive perception for your brand.
+Influencers are individuals or groups with a large following, and tapping into them can give your start-up business the advantage it needs to reach your target audience.
+The rationale of influencer marketing is that the recommendations of these trusted personalities can boost both awareness and positive perception of your brand.

 To do this the right way, you need to be able to differentiate between an influencer and an advocate.
 The former shapes and defines the conversation going around in your niche while the latter promotes and expounds on what is being discussed.
 You need to find the right people who can significantly impact the perceptions of their followers and help build your positive reputation.

-As a case study, Aegora, is a professional marketplace for freelancers who are looking to work with quality partners and clients.
-This is a business matching platforms that connects them with entrepreneurs who are looking for experts in the field fit for their business needs.
-To get their business going, Aegora reached out to key people in the PR, marketing, consulting, and start-up industries and were able to get 500 sign-ups from first adopters alone during the first 90 days of the campaign.
+As a case study, Aegora is a professional marketplace for freelancers who are looking to work with quality partners and clients.
+This is a business matching platform that connects them with entrepreneurs who are looking for experts in the field fit for their business needs.
+To get their business going, Aegora reached out to key people in the PR, marketing, consulting, and start-up industries and was able to get 500 sign-ups from first adopters alone during the first 90 days of the campaign.

-2. Host contests and other promotional activities and make them exclusive.
+Host contests and other promotional activities and make them exclusive

 Insider Tip: Rafflecopter is a module for raffles where you give out entries to those who complete tasks like following on Twitter and Facebook.
 You can use this to make the management of your online contest a breeze.

-3. Respond to ALL Comments, Suggestions, Inquiries and Complaints.
+Respond to ALL Comments, Suggestions, Inquiries, and Complaints

 Make your customers and clients feel cared for.
 Acknowledge the feedback and questions they post on your page or send via private message.
 Letting them know that their input is received informs them that you really take their ideas into consideration.

 According to Convince and Convert, this is what social media users expect.
-From these statistics, about 42% demand that they be responded within at most 60 minutes.
+From these statistics, about 42% demand to be responded within at most 60 minutes.

 The most common mistake of start-up businesses is having no response and escalation procedure.
 When running social media campaigns, make sure that you have community guidelines in place, along with how you will handle comments, inquiries, and complaints.